zimmermannlowbrass/python-p4-adding-react-to-flask/README.md

 - **Cross-Origin Resource Sharing (CORS)**: a method for a server to indicate any ports (or other identifiers) for servers that can share its resources.
 - **Transmission Control Protocol (TCP)**: a protocol that defines how computers send data to each other.
-A connection is formed and stars active until the applications on either end have finished sending data to one another.
+A connection is formed and stays active until the applications on either end have finished sending data to one another.
 - **Hypertext Transfer Protocol (HTTP)**: a stateless protocol where applications communicate for the length of time that it takes for data to be